denten-books/plain-text/4-format.md

 Apple's designers understood also that the mapping of concepts between the physical and the computer-generated worlds is imperfect.
-For example, unlike a real-world file folder, a computer folder can hold a nearly-unlimited amount of files.
-The original image should not therefore limit the possibilities of the metaphor's implementation, the manual explains.
+For example, unlike a real-world file folder, constrained by the size of its containing cabinet, a computer folder can hold a nearly unlimited amount of files.
+Or, to be more precise, the electronic folder metaphor is subject to *different* constraints than those that limit the use of a paper file.
+The image of the paper file should not therefore limit the possibilities of the metaphor's implementation, the manual explains.
 It further advices to "strike a balance between the metaphor's suggested use and the ability of the computer to support and extend the metaphor" [@apple_apple_1987, 5].
+And being a universal symbolic manipulator, the Turing machine is able to extend all metaphors.
+That is not to say that it can *do* anything.
+One cannot use a computational device to hammer nails, for example.
+But a computer can be used to extend the metaphor of hammering nails into the virtual realm.

 Xerox a number of patents Stuart Kent Card.